 General Data Protection Regulations

 Claremount Nursing Home is committed to compliance with all relevant Data Protection legislation.
 We have created a framework of policy and systems in order to monitor our compliance.
 Herein is our Residents Information Privacy Statement.
-If you have any queries on any aspect of our service please contact Emma Comer, Data Protection Officer or Phil Farragher, Manager.
+If you have any queries on any aspect of our service please contact Emma McGuinness, Data Protection Officer.

 Resident Information Privacy Statement